Commitment + Clinical Leadership = Better Outcomes

 It is relatively difficult to find records of early Creole cuisine from 1800 to 1840 because most of it took place at home.
 As a result, many recipes were passed down through word of mouth.
 In fact, even the most authentic Creole food today is found in domestic kitchens.2

 One early Creole proverb, “Misé fe macaque mangé piment (“Misery makes the monkey eat red pepper”), comes from the fact that peppers are an important cooking ingredient in this culture.
-After the Spanish period, citizens of New Orleans were relatively limited to what they could grow or find off the land.
+After the Spanish period, citizens of New Orleans were relatively limited in what they could grow or find off the land.
 As a result, many households grew one or two varieties of hot peppers to add flavor to their meals.3

 Creole cooking is similar to Cajun cooking, and the difference is Creole food usually uses tomatoes as a base while Cajun food does not.
 Some foods commonly eaten in Creole cuisine include gumbo, shrimp, redfish, and grits.
 Cajun foods are often meat-heavy, including dishes such as jambalaya and boudin.
 While Cajun food is also served in New Orleans, it is more common in Breaux Bridge and Lafayette.4

-Rice is another important ingredient found in much of Creole and Cajun cooking, with people who live in Louisiana eating more rice than most Americans.
+Rice is another important ingredient found in much of Creole and Cajun cooking, with people living in Louisiana eating more rice than most Americans.
 Most Creole dishes are cooled off by the addition of rice.
 Deep-fried rice balls were also once seen as an early-morning breakfast food and sold throughout the city.5

 Louisiana currently produces 850 million pounds of seafood each year, which makes it the second largest seafood producer in the United States.
 Many meals found in New Orleans contain seafood such as shrimp, crawfish, crab, finfish, oysters, and alligator.6